Was it medical negligence, or just one of those things?

 • Need to regain grip strength

-No amount of compensation can excuse or change a life-altering event such as the loss of a limb, but there are ways that settlements can support you and your family.
-Successful amputation claims can help you to make each day a little bit easier, and you can usually expect to receive compensation to pay for:
+No amount of compensation can excuse or change a life-altering event such as the loss of a finger, but there are ways that settlements can support you and your family.
+Successful finger amputation claims can help you to make each day a little bit easier, and you can usually expect to receive compensation to pay for:

 • Ongoing treatment, care and rehabilitation